SHECA-Alvin/Apple-Root-Doc/Linting.md

 ## Q:How often do you update linters and/or linter configurations?

-SHECA releases the latest version of pkimetal to the testing environment every two weeks.
-After running stably in the testing environment for two weeks, the version is migrated from the testing environment to the production environment.
+SHECA releases the latest version of pkimetal to the test environment once a month.
+After the test environment runs stably for one month, it is migrated from the test environment to the production environment.

 ## Q: Do you disable any lints from any linters?
 If so, what lints?
 How do you decide what lints to disable?